getsafle/safleid-rootstock-sdk/README.md

 > Initialising

-Initialise the constructor using your Infura secret key or RPC URL like this,
+Initialise the constructor using your rootstock RPC URL like this,

 `const safleID = new SafleID(env, rpcUrl);`